discord-extensions-archived/hljs-styling/README.md

 # HLJS Styling
-Change the default HLJS style on Discord.
+Change Discord's default HLJS colors.

 # Installation and Updating
 For installation, go to **Themes -> Open CMD / Powershell / Terminal / Gitbash**, and enter the following: